apache/parquet-java/README.md

 ## Hive integration

-Hive integration is under development in Issue #68 and very close to being merged!
+Hive integration is under development in <a href ="https://github.com/Parquet/parquet-mr/pull/28">Issue 28</a> and very close to being merged!
 Feel free to try out that branch and tell us what you think.

 ## Build